franknmungai/react-hackathon/docs/09-highlight-check.md

 Inside our `useEffect`, we `dispatch` an action of type `types.SET_TURN` and also provide two values as part of the action.
 These are `player` and `check`.
 Actions (Objects passed to `dispatch`) must have a type property, this is required, and we can also pass in any other properties we might need in the reducer to update the state (this is optional).
 We use ` chess.turn()` to get the player who is in turn, this can either be `b`(black) or `w`(white).
 It is very crucial that we keep track of the turns in order to know whose turn it is when `chess.in_check()` is true, and give them a hint.

 That's all for the `Game` component.
-Find the current source code for the `Game` component here.
+View the current source code for the `Game` component [here](https://gist.github.com/franknmungai/2fe4c9024cada721482b800078864f86)

 ## Updating the reducer